 Inpatient Hospice Dispensing

 : Pharmacies that dispense CDS to patients in an inpatient hospice facility may

-for a waiver from reporting PDMP data on dispensing to hospice inpatients.
-This waiver only applies to dispensing to inpatients in facilities that are currently licensed as a “general license hospice” by the DHMH Office of Health Care Quality (OHCQ) AND have a valid “Certificate of Need” issued by the Maryland Health Care Commission (MHCC).
+MDH for a waiver from reporting PDMP data on dispensing to hospice inpatients.
+This waiver only applies to dispensing to inpatients in facilities that are currently licensed as a “general license hospice” by the MDH Office of Health Care Quality (OHCQ) AND have a valid “Certificate of Need” issued by the Maryland Health Care Commission (MHCC).
 Pharmacies issued an inpatient hospice waiver will still have to report all other CDS dispensing (i.e., outpatient dispensing).
-To apply for a waiver, pharmacies must provide information on how they will differentiate dispensing to hospice inpatients from other dispensing required to be reported and also will be subject to unannounced, on-site inspections by the DHMH to verify reporting on dispensing that is not to hospice inpatients.
+To apply for a waiver, pharmacies must provide information on how they will differentiate dispensing to hospice inpatients from other dispensing required to be reported and also will be subject to unannounced, on-site inspections by the MDH to verify reporting on dispensing that is not to hospice inpatients.
 Waivers shall be effective for 2-year periods and may be renewed.

 5. I dispense small quantities of CDS drugs to patients being discharged from the hospital.
 Do I need to report this?

 CDS dispensing must be reported unless the drug meets the definition of a sample (see “Are there any exceptions to the reporting requirement?” above).
 There is no exception from the reporting requirement for small drug quantities.

 6. Can I apply for a waiver from the reporting requirement?